Pregnant teenager shot over road rage, premature child delivered at hospital

 Deputies said West, 54, and the other driver were brake-checking and tailgating each other before West fired a shot and Strate was hit in the head.

 When the driver of her vehicle realized what had happened, he drove her to a hospital immediately.
 Her baby was delivered at 27 weeks and is in an NICU.
-Family is asking for help covering funeral costs.
+The family is asking for help covering funeral costs.

 Trending News